-‘Shameful, dangerous and irresponsible’: Nevada governor lashes Trump for indoor rally against state rules
+‘Shameful, dangerous and irresponsible’: Nevada governor blasts Trump for indoor rally against state rules

 “Tonight, President Donald Trump is taking reckless and selfish actions that are putting countless lives in danger here in Nevada,” the governor said.
 “The President appears to have forgotten that this country is still in the middle of a global pandemic.”

-The indoor rally, which featured mask-less supporters standing shoulder-to-shoulder inside the industrial facility, came as the United States approaches almost 200,000 dead from covid-19.
-In Nevada, where Trump held multiple events over the weekend, there have been more than 73,500 cases and at least 1,570 deaths related to the virus.
+The indoor rally, which featured maskless supporters standing shoulder-to-shoulder inside the industrial facility, came as the United States surpasses 190,000 dead from the novel coronavirus.
+In Nevada, where Trump held multiple events over the weekend, there have been more than 73,500 cases and more than 1,450 deaths related to the virus.

-Sunday’s rally followed a campaign event last week in Winston-Salem, N.C., in which Trump mocked pandemic restrictions by not wearing a mask and jeered at the state’s restrictions against outdoor gathering of more than 50 people.
+Sunday’s rally followed a campaign event last week in Winston-Salem, N.C., in which Trump mocked pandemic restrictions by not wearing a mask and jeered at the state’s restrictions against outdoor gatherings of more than 50 people.

 A GOP county chair asked Trump to wear a mask to his rally.
 Instead, Trump mocked pandemic restrictions.